cobaltcore-dev/.github/profile/README.md

 CobaltCore complements [IronCore](https://github.com/ironcore-dev) as an alternative for traditional workloads and ensures backward compatibility.

-The platform introduces value-added services such as a micro-frontend based self-service portal, advanced scheduling and rebalancing, container registry as a service, and integration with Gardener as managed Kubernetes runtime.
-It also offers extended audit capabilities and customer telemetry services.
-Ceph is being used as a vendor-neutral storage backend for block, shared, and object storage.
-The software lifecycle of the stack utilizes OCM and cloud-native lifecycle deployment methodologies.
+CobaltCore is an opinionated OpenStack distribution that builds upon IronCore's foundation to support non-cloud-native workloads, offering enhanced features like a micro-frontend self-service portal, advanced scheduling, and offering enhanced features and seamless integration with other components.

+## :pushpin: CobaltCore and NeoNephos

+CobaltCore has been donated to the NeoNephos Foundation, a Linux Foundation initiative dedicated to advancing open-source projects that align with the strategic objectives of IPCEI-CIS under neutral governance.
+Learn more about NeoNephos and our role within it [here](https://neonephos.org).

 ## :penguin: Roadmap
 The [roadmap Kanban board](https://github.com/orgs/cobaltcore-dev/projects/1/views/1) provides an overview of ongoing and planned efforts on a high level.